BCBSVT Member Rights & Responsibilities

 - Participate in Your Healthcare.
-You have the right to engage in a candid discussion of appropriate or medically necessary treatment options, regardless of the cost or your care.
+You have the right to engage in a candid discussion of appropriate or medically necessary treatment options, regardless of cost or benefit coverage.
+You have the right to participate with practitioners in making decisions about your care.
 If you choose to receive services outside of your provider network, we encourage you to learn about and understand your plan benefits.
-Non-participating, out-of-state providers can bill you for difference between what we pay and what they bill.
+Non-participating, out-of-state providers can bill you for the balance between what we pay and what the provider billed.

 - Disagree.
 We welcome your complaints or appeals about our organization and the care you receive.
 For more information about how to file a complaint or an appeal please call our customer service team at (800) 247-2583.
 Helpful information is also available on our website, www.bcbsvt.com and by reviewing your enrollment materials.